What Impact Will the Trump Tariffs Really Have on the Creator Economy?

 Apr 24, 2025

-Unless you’re a social media hermit or skilfully avoid politics in all discourse, you’ve likely heard about the new Trump tariffs dominating conversations across social media and news outlets.
+Unless you’re a social media hermit or skillfully avoid politics in all discourse, you’ve likely heard about the new Trump tariffs dominating conversations across social media and news outlets.
 Under Donald Trump’s administration, these tariffs have sparked panic, confusion, and anticipation across industries.
 If you’re uncertain about what the Trump tariffs are, how they’ll affect your favourite brands and products, and their impact on consumers, we’ve got you covered.

 What are the New Trump Tariffs?